 Learning to fence at Swordfish

-To learn to fence, join our Swordfry classes for children or the Beginners Course for adults.
+Interested in fencing?
+Join one of our Beginners Courses to get you started.
 Please check our links for information, starting dates, times and costs for the respective course.

 If you have already completed a beginners course you are welcome to attend our training sessions at Belmont on Mondays, Curtin Stadium on Thursdays and Victoria Park on Saturdays.

-Beginners, children and senior fencers can learn footwork and play training games together; however children will fence each other unless the coach agrees to allow them to spar with adults.
+Beginners, young adults and senior fencers can learn footwork and play training games together.
+Beginner fencers and younger fencers will fence each other until the coach agrees their skill level is safe to allow them to spar with adults.

 In order to join our training, you must have: